The Lover (1992 film): Critical response

 Desson Thomson of the Washington Post observed, "Director Jean-Jacques Annaud and adapter Gerard Brach provide more than a few effective moments...But the story is dramatically not that interesting.
 After establishing the affair and its immediate problems, Lover never quite rises to the occasion.
 Scratch away the steamy, evocative surface, remove Jeanne Moreau's veteran-voiced narration, and you have only art-film banalities."

 Owen Gleiberman of Entertainment Weekly gave the film a grade of C, calling it "one more movie that titillates us with the prospect of taking sex seriously and then dampens our interest by taking it too seriously.
 Why do so many filmmakers insist on staging erotic encounters as if they were some sort of hushed religious ritual?
 The answer, of course, is that they're trying to dignify sex.
 But sex isn't dignified — it's messy and playful and abandoned.
 In The Lover, director Jean-Jacques Annaud gives us the sweating and writhing without the spontaneity and surprise."

-In the United Kingdom, Channel 4 noted "the nameless characters bring to mind Last Tango's search for identity through passion, and there's a shade of Ai No Corridas intensity.
+In the United Kingdom, Channel 4 wrote "the nameless characters bring to mind Last Tango's search for identity through passion, and there's a shade of Ai No Corridas intensity.
 But there is none of the substance that made those two films such landmarks of their genre, and while March and Leung are an attractive pair, the glossy look and aloof direction of the film leaves you cold."

 The critic for Time Out London thought its "sombre quality dignifies an otherwise shoddily directed movie" that is "basically a melancholic piece about the remembrance of times, places and passions lost."
 The critic felt the role of the Young Girl was "altogether too complex for the inexperienced March to do more than simply embody."

 Marguerite Duras distanced herself from the finished film and said she wrote another version of the book in response to Annaud's adaptation.